Why Google Now Treats Authors Like Entities (And How to Optimize Yours)

 Cross-Site Author Profiles and Identity Verification

 Help Google recognize you as the author behind your content by connecting your digital footprint across platforms.
-Start with consistent naming: use the exact same name format everywhere—bylines, social profiles, about pages.
+Start with consistent naming, actually start before that, decide what the canonical name is.
+Then use the exact same format everywhere, bylines, social profiles, about pages.
 Google’s entity resolution algorithms look for patterns.

 Author Bios That Build Topical Authority